wni-app/website-mm/_pages/shared-thread.md

 ## Problems it solves

 **Keeps internal and external messages together.**
 Currently, to get a complete picture of what has been discussed in a project, team members must piece together the messages from their internal channel with the external messages to the client in email or a shared channel.
-Using Shared Thread, a channel can share a thread that is used for both internal and external messages about a topic, keeping everything together.
+Using Shared Thread by WNI, a channel can share a thread that is used for both internal and external messages about a topic, keeping everything together.
 This improves productivity as everything is now in one place, and the external messages are interleaved chronologically with the internal messages.
 Also, since all participants in the shared thread benefit from this, it is easy to get others to adopt.

 **Scales to large numbers of external projects.**
 If your team is collaborating on dozens of external projects at once, as often happens in client-facing functions like sales, support, services, IT, HR, etc., using a separate shared channel for each project doesn't scale well.
 Shared Thread allows you to have the collaboration benefits of chat, with the scalability of email, since it also works at the thread level.
 There is no limit to the number of external projects your team can handle, all from within the same internal channel.

-## Installation
-This app is in preview and not yet in the app store.
-Depending on your Microsoft Teams [org settings](https://docs.microsoft.com/en-us/microsoftteams/teams-custom-app-policies-and-settings) , custom apps can be added by a team member, a team owner, or an org administrator.
-Here is a [video demo](https://www.youtube.com/watch?v=cqxjc1DzKZw) of installation.

-**[Custom app package](./SharedThread.zip) you need to upload to Microsoft Teams.**

-## Usage
+## Instructions
+### Add the app to your team
+Got to the [Teams app store](https://teams.microsoft.com/l/app/33830d7f-553a-46ce-99b3-4dc436b28e45), and select the team you would like to add the app to.
+The app only works in public channels, and it cannot be added to a group or personal chat.

-Any member of a channel can use the app.
-Typically there are only 2-3 channels in a shared thread, but there is no limit.
+Any member of the team can use the app.
 Here is a [video demo](https://www.youtube.com/watch?v=-us4x9ADrhA) of using the app in Microsoft Teams.
 {% include video id="-us4x9ADrhA" provider="youtube" %}

 ### Create a new thread
-@mention the app followed by the command NewThread and the topic of the thread, e.g. `@Shared Thread NewThread Recruiting for Senior Pharmacist at Ballard site [Contoso HR - Rx Recruiters]`.
+@mention the app followed by the command NewThread and the topic of the thread, e.g. `@Shared Thread by WNI NewThread Recruiting for Senior Pharmacist at Ballard site [Contoso HR - Rx Recruiters]`.
 Putting the participants in brackets at end of the topic helps indicate who is part of the thread.
 This creates a new conversation/thread in the channel with the topic in the first message so it is easy to see what the thread is about.
 A message with the instructions on how others can join will also be sent which includes the thread ID.
 You can forward this to the other channel(s) you want to share the thread with by email, DM, or if you've already got another shared thread going with them, use that.

 Creating a new thread in Microsoft Teams:
 ![](/assets/images/NewThread.png)

 ### Join a thread
-Another channel can join a shared thread by @mentioning the app followed by JoinThread and the thread ID, e.g. `@Shared Thread JoinThread 965cfd81-77bd-43d5-a4fc-c940ba800920`.
+Another channel can join a shared thread by @mentioning the app followed by JoinThread and the thread ID, e.g. `@Shared Thread by WNI JoinThread 965cfd81-77bd-43d5-a4fc-c940ba800920`.
 This creates a new conversation/thread in the participant's channel, with the same thread topic message as the one created in the host's channel.
 Channels joining the shared thread can be in any team, in any organization.

 Joining a thread from Microsoft Teams: